Joonpark13/sans-serif/README.md

 * `API_URL` The url for the Northwestern data source
 * `FUNCTIONS_URL` The url for the search index creation cloud function
 * You will also need a Firebase admin json file in the root directory.
 See the [Python Cloud Firestore docs](https://firebase.google.com/docs/firestore/quickstart) to learn how to set up a service account and download the necessary json file.
+Specifying the `--production` flag to any of the scripts will require having a separate json for the prod firebase.

 ## Architecture